 Practical Task: Recognising winter trees and harvesting bark.

 Year 1: Find and map all the hawthorn, elder trees and wild rose bushes in a one mile radius from where you live.
 Notice the shape of the tree/bush and any different colorations/lichen growth on different sides of the tree/bush.
+Identify whether the rose bush is a dog rose, briar rose or rosa rugosa.
+Cut some elder twigs and peel off the bark.
+Use this bark to make a double infused bruise salve.

 If you have time and inclination, sandpaper the white elder twigs until smooth, then cut into 1cm/1/2” sections, remove the pith and thread on ribbon, string or elastic to make a necklace or bracelet.
 You could also make a hawthorn wand/meditation stick if you have time.
 (See http://kitchenherbwife.blogspot.com/2011/11/working-with-wood.html for instructions)